Website Feedback – Report a bug

 • mapping planned and unplanned fires

-• participating in regional fire management planning and supporting the Queensland Fire and Emergency Services and Local Disaster Management Group in unplanned bushfire events as required.
+• participating in regional fire management planning and supporting the Queensland Fire Department and Local Disaster Management Group in unplanned bushfire events as required.

 Annual planned burn program (2024)